longcuxit/react-sweet-context/README.md

 ### `createSweetContext(props)`

-Creates a new lightweight store instance.
+Create a lightweight store instance that is the default value of the context; each time a Container is rendered, a new store instance will be created.

 **Parameters:**

 - `props` - Configuration object with:
   - `name?`: Optional name for debugging
   - `initState`: Initial state value to be used for the store